ameltech/sme-le51-868-library/README.md

 [* Telit LE51-868 Home Page]
 (http://www.telit.com/products/product-service-selector/product-service-selector/show/product/le51-868-s/)

-These component use I2C to communicate, no extra pin are required.
+This component use an internal USART to communicate, no extra pin are required.

-It was principally designed to work with the SmartEverything board, but could be easly adapt and use on every Arduino and Arduino Certified boards.
+It was principally designed to work with the SmartEverything board, but could be easily adapt and use on every Arduino and Arduino Certified boards.

 Written by Mik <smkk@amel-tech.com>.